dart-lang/language/working/augmentation-libraries/feature-specification.md

 // Wrap the original function in profiling: augment int slowCalculation(int a, int b) {
   var watch = Stopwatch()..start();
-  var result = augment super(a, b);
+  var result = augmented(a, b);
   print(watch.elapsedMilliseconds);
   return result;
 }
 ```

 The augmentation replaces the original function body with the augmenting code.
-Inside the augmentation body, a special `augment super()` expression may be used
+Inside the augmentation body, a special `augmented()` expression may be used to
-to execute the original function body.
+execute the original function body.
 That expression takes an argument list
 matching the original function's parameter list and returns the function's
 return type.

-**TODO: Better syntax than `augment super`?**

-The augmenting function does not have to pass the same arguments to `augment
+The augmenting function does not have to pass the same arguments to
-super()` as were passed to it.
-It may call it once, more than once, or not at
+`augmented()` as were passed to it.
+It may call it once, more than once, or not
-all.
+at all.

 It is a compile-time error if: